The Sun Vanguard

 “I’m not hearing a denial.”

 “I did not just pee myself,” she says through clenched teeth.
-But the giddiness is still flowing inside her.
+But the giddiness is still flowing inside her, inflating her mood.
 “And so what if I did?” she demands, throwing her hands up in mock outrage.
 She points a finger at him.
 “Huh?
 Gotta problem with that, swordarm?”
 And she stalks off across the boat deck so that she can bust out giggling without giving Jake the satisfaction of witnessing it.

 * * *

 The moon is far overhead by the time the ship pulls up anchor and edges away from the dock.
 The sails are raised and immediately snap full with the wind.
-The lights of Anchorage quickly fade into the darkness.
+The lights of Anchorage quickly fade into the darkness behind them.

 “I feel like losing the crown was all my fault, Mathos.”